 Overall graphic communication design

-We have aimed to make the overall graphic communication design of this website accessible and usable which builds on best practice guidelines and research.
-We have also structured the various sections of this website and navigation bar into clear parts.
+We aimed to make the overall graphic communication design of this website accessible and usable, that builds on best practice guidelines and research.
+We have also structured this website and the navigation bar, into clear parts.

 If you cannot read this website because the text is not written in a language you understand, we recommend using Google Translate.